FuseByExample/camel-persistence-part2/README.md

        SELECT * FROM CAMEL_MESSAGEPROCESSED
 5. Copy the following file
        cp cp ../data/csv-one-record.txt datainsert/
-6. The exchange is not filters out and camel logs that
+6. The exchange is not filtered out and camel logs that
        %%% File receive -> csv-one-record.txt
-7.Shutdown the camel route and restart
+7. Shutdown the camel route and restart
        Verify after copying the file that the camel route will not display the following message
        %%% File receive -> csv-one-record.txt